Yaqunoptics/yaqunoptics.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Optical Information Science and Technology, Shandong University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Optical Engineering, Shanghai Institute of Optics and Fine Mechanics, Chinese Academy of Sciences, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Physics, KTH Royal Institute of technology, 2024 (expected)

 Work experience
 ======